prometheusresearch/baseline-codebase/src/rex.ctl/README.rst

 To generate an application instance, we call method :meth:`rex.ctl.RexTask.make()`.
 We activate the instance using ``with`` clause and invoke internal application API to get a list of users.
-The utility function :func:`rex.ctl.log()` provided by Cogs_ is used to display output and to add some highlighting.
+The utility function :func:`rex.ctl.log()` is used to display output and to add some highlighting.

 Next, let's review ``rex demo-init`` task::